Agent Editor

 After defining the model, define the Agent document and configure the prompts and context.
 This configuration is mandatory for the agent to run.

-{{variable}}). - When placeholders are used, select a Context entity to resolve values at runtime.
-The placeholders used within the prompts need to match with the attribute names of the entity selected, so that attribute values can be inserted instead of the placeholders at runtime.
+{{variable}}). - When you use placeholders, select a Context entity to resolve values at runtime.
+The placeholders used within the prompts must match the attribute names of the selected entity so that attribute values can be inserted instead of the placeholders at runtime.

 - Optionally, adjust the Model settings as needed (maximum tokens, temperature, and TopP), based on the supported ranges of the model provider.